 Chaukori is one of those places that can become a part of your yearly escapades to detox your mind and body, alienating metropolitan experiences.
 Imagine waking up to the Himalayan scenery every morning - out your window.
 With days of exploring the wilderness, bird watching, and walks in the lush meadows or planning a day out, visiting the spiritual retreats that are the helm of the town, Chaukori lets you sit back and let its scenery and hospitality do the talking.

-Bhowali's strategic location has lead to its popularity among tourists and also as a point of junction of the Nainital District.
-Located at an elevation of 1706m above the sea level, Bhowali is a town of panoramic vistas and bounty of nature.
+Bhowali's strategic location has lead to its popularity among tourists having tour packages for Uttarakhand and also as a point of junction of the Nainital District.
+Located at an elevation of 1706m above sea level, Bhowali is a town of panoramic vistas and a bounty of nature.
 It is a getaway where one can experience peace and immense joy especially with extremely pleasant and salubrious weather throughout the year.
 Once tagged as a health resort before independence, today this beautiful place serves as a major hub of export of exotic fruits like apples, peaches, strawberries, plums, and apricots.

 Champawat, too many people, remains one of the least developed and least populated districts of Uttarakhand.
 The sacredness of Champawat was personified in quintessential temples and carvings dating back to the Chand Rule.
 A gripping journey of self-exploration and challenging terrain, Champawat is not your usual retreat.
 You'll be pushed to your physical and mental limits, because this place gives you a lot to explore, without having to deal with any over intrusive and money gobbling guides around.